krish3742/HostedProjects/Qssence/task2/Backend/README.md

-# Task Manager Backend
+# Branch Manager Backend

-This is the backend for a Task Manager application, built with Node.js, Express, and MongoDB.
-It provides APIs for managing tasks.
+This is the backend for a Branch Manager application, built with Node.js, Express, and MongoDB.
+It provides APIs for managing branchs.

 ## Features

-- **Task Management**: Create, read, update, and delete tasks.
+- **Branch Management**: Create, read, update, and delete tasks.
 - **Error Handling**: Proper error responses for API failures.

 ## Tech Stack